ramanraja/Home4/bridge13/README.txt

 Using a factory pattern, with lazy initialization of socketio and mqtt objects (without a global app object) Keeps trying to connect to MQTT broker initially till it succeeds.

-NEW IN THIS VERSION: Device Simulator added
+NEW IN THIS VERSION: Device Simulator added; retry once before declaring a device offline.

 Test:
 > mosquitto_sub -t stat/#  -v